 If you don’t qualify for a deferment, you may qualify for forbearance.
 It’s a temporary suspension or reduction in your student loan payments for up to 12 months because of a financial hardship or illness.
 Interest continues to accrue during forbearance and is added to your loan balance.

 Discharge upon death or permanent disability

-Borrowers who become totally and permanently disabled will have their Direct Loan, Federal Family Education Loan, or Federal Perkins Loan forgiven.
+Borrowers who become totally and permanently disabled will have their Direct Loans, Federal Family Education Loans, and Federal Perkins Loans forgiven.

 Losing federal student loan benefits when refinancing with a private lender

-“Borrowers who refinance federal student loans are not eligible for any of these benefits, so they really need to consider the trade-offs before refinancing,” said Andrew Josuweit, CEO of Student Loan Hero, a website that helps borrowers manage and pay off their student loans, in an interview.
+“Borrowers who refinance federal student loans are not eligible for any of these benefits, so they really need to consider the trade-offs before refinancing,” said Andrew Josuweit, founder of Student Loan Hero, a website that helps borrowers manage and pay off their student loans.

 “Borrowers should realize that they can pick and choose which student loans to refinance; they are never forced to refinance all of their student loans,” he said.
 “This means that they can choose to only refinance private student loans and leave federal student loans alone, or they can include some, but not all, federal student loans when refinancing.”

 A variety of banks and financial institutions offer student loan consolidation and refinancing services.
 The range of services differs from firm to firm as well as the fees, interest rates, and loan terms they apply, but there are some basics that most offer.